tw-mosip/inji-vc-renderer/kotlin/Readme.md

 5. SvgFetchException is thrown if fetching SVG from the URL fails
 6. InvalidRenderMethodException is thrown if render method object is invalid
 7. MultibaseValidationException is thrown if digestMultibase validation fails
-8. PageSetParsingException is thrown if parsing pageSet fails in Svg to Pdf conversion
-9. UnsupportedCredentialFormat is thrown if unsupported credential format is passed to the renderVC method
+8. UnsupportedCredentialFormat is thrown if unsupported credential format is passed to the renderVC method

 ### Steps involved in SVG Template to SVG Image Conversion